Hong Kong readies for more chaos as violence spreads citywide

 China denies interfering and has blamed Western countries, including Britain and the United States, for stirring up trouble.

-Protesters were planning demonstrations in areas including the Central business district, home to some of the world's most expensive real estate and luxury shops, across the Kowloon peninsula and in the outlying New Territories.
+Protesters were planning more demonstrations throughout Wednesday in areas including the Central business district, home to some of the world's most expensive real estate and luxury stores, across the Kowloon peninsula and in the outlying New Territories.

 "We just want to affect the Hong Kong economy to let the government know we are serious about our demands," said a 21- year-old student named Lee, who had spent the night making petrol bombs at City University.